THE 5 BEST JAPANESE FILMS FOR BEGINNERS

 Finding the best Japanese films can be a daunting task.

 The finesse of Japanese film directors is as honored by its peers as it is admired by fans.
-Akira Kurosawa, Yasujirô Ozu, Shôhei Imamura, Hirokazu Kore-eda, Hayao Miyazaki and Mamoru Hosoda are but a handful of legendary Japanese filmmakers, and the list goes on.
+Akira Kurosawa, Yasujirô Ozu, Shôhei Imamura, Takeshi Kitano, Hirokazu Kore-eda, Shunji Iwai, Sion Sono, Hayao Miyazaki and Mamoru Hosoda are but a handful of celebrated Japanese filmmakers, and the list goes on.

-With such a rich history and huge film selection, it is not easy to find a good starting point.
+With such a rich history, plentitude of talented directors, and huge film selection, it is not easy to find a good starting point.
 JCA to the rescue!
 Here are five of the best Japanese films for beginners.

 Criteria for our selection of Japanese movies